-The actuarial assumptions used in the valuations (excluding mortality) were based on actuarial funding valuation and the results of an actuarial experience study for the period July 1, 2009 - June 30, 2014 for the years ended June 30, 2018 and 2017, unless otherwise specified.
+The actuarial assumptions used in the valuations (excluding mortality) were based on actuarial funding valuation and the results of an actuarial experience study for the period July 1, 2009 - June 30, 2014 for the years ended June 30, 2019 and 2018, unless otherwise specified.
 In cases where benefits structures were changed after the experience study period, assumptions were based on estimates of future experiences.

-Information on the actuarial methods and assumptions used in determining the total net pension liability as of June 30, 2018 and 2017 is as follows:
+Information on the actuarial methods and assumptions used in determining the total net pension liability as of June 30, 2019 and 2018 is as follows:

-Valuation Date June 30, 2018 June 30, 2017 Actuarial Cost Method Entry Age Normal Entry Age Normal Investment Rate of Return 6.75% 7.00% Inflation Rate 2.50% 2.50% Salary Increases 5.00% 5.00% Mortality Rate - Active Members RP 2000 employee table set back 4 years for males and 3 years for females.
+Valuation Date June 30, 2019 June 30, 2018 Actuarial Cost Method Entry Age Normal Entry Age Normal Investment Rate of Return 6.75% 6.75% Inflation Rate 2.50% 2.50% Salary Increases 5.00% 5.00% Mortality Rate - Active Members RP-2000 employee table setback 4 years for males and setback 3 years for females.
 RP 2000 employee table set back 4 years for males and 3 years for females.
-Mortaility Rate - Annuitant and Beneficiary RP 2000 healthy annuitant table set forward 1 year for males and projected to 2030 using scale AA for males and females.
+Mortaility Rate - Annuitant and Beneficiary RP-2000 healthy annuitant table set forward 1 year and projected to 2030 using scale AA for males and females.
 RP 2000 healthy annuitant table set forward 1 year for males and projected to 2030 using scale AA for males and females.
 Cost of Living Adjustments The present value of future retirement benefits is based on benefits currently being paid by the Fund and includes previously granted cost of living increases.
 The present values do not include provisions for potential future increases not yet authorized by the Board of Trustees.
 The present value of future retirement benefits is based on benefits currently being paid by the Fund and includes previously granted cost of living increases.
 The present values do not include provisions for potential future increases not yet authorized by the Board of Trustees.